Vehicle insurance: Basis of premium charges

-Neighbourhood
+Neighborhood

 The address of the owner can affect the premiums.
 Areas with high crime rates generally lead to higher costs of insurance.

 Gender

 Because male drivers, especially younger ones, are on average often regarded as tending to drive more aggressively, the premiums charged for policies on vehicles whose primary driver is male are often higher.
 This discrimination may be dropped if the driver is past a certain age.
 Apparently, this method is based on statistics showing that young male drivers have a higher accident rate.

 On 1 March 2011, the European Court of Justice decided insurance companies who used gender as a risk factor when calculating insurance premiums were breaching EU equality laws.
 The Court ruled that car-insurance companies were discriminating against men.
 However, in some places, such as the UK, companies have used the standard practice of discrimination based on profession to still use gender as a factor, albeit indirectly.
-Professions which are more typically practised by men are deemed as being more risky even if they had not been prior to the Court's ruling while the converse is applied to professions predominant among women.
+Professions which are more typically practiced by men are deemed as being more risky even if they had not been prior to the Court's ruling while the converse is applied to professions predominant among women.
 Another effect of the ruling has been that, while the premiums for men have been lowered, they have been raised for women.
-This equalisation effect has also been seen in other types of insurance for individuals, such as life insurance.
+This equalization effect has also been seen in other types of insurance for individuals, such as life insurance.